Sandra Feist: Minnesota House of Representatives

 Feist was elected to the Minnesota House of Representatives in 2020 and reelected in 2022.
 She first ran after two-term DFL incumbent Mary Kunesh-Podein announced she would seek election to the Minnesota State Senate.

 Feist is the vice chair of the Public Safety Finance and Policy Committee and sits on the Economic Development Finance and Policy, Education Policy, and Judiciary Finance and Civil Law Committees.

 Public safety

 Feist authored "The Veterans Restorative Justice Act" to expand access to Veterans Treatment courts in Minnesota.
 She proposed a bill that would expand state oversight of youth restorative justice programs, saying, "our focus has to be on prevention and intervention".
 Feist signed on to a letter written by Representative Ilhan Omar asking the Department of Justice to expand its investigation into the Minneapolis Police Department following the murder of George Floyd.

+Access to menstrual products in schools for boys and girls

+Feist authored bill HF2750 requiring Minnesota public schools to stock free menstrual products in both girls' and boys' bathrooms used by students in 4th through 12th grade.
+The bill would be funded by a $2 per-pupil increase for each district's operating capital revenue.
+The bill passed and became effective on January 1, 2024.

+Feist said: "not all students who menstruate are female.
+We need to make sure all students have access to these products.
+There are obviously less non-female menstruating students and therefore their usage will be much lower.
+That was actually calculated into the cost of this."

 Other political positions

-Feist wrote a bill that requires public schools to stock bathrooms with period products.
-She also carried the Student Data Privacy Act, which would increase protections for students from disproportionate disciplinary action.
-She authored a bill that would increase funding for homeless shelters in Hennepin County.
-Feist introduced The Boundary Waters Permanent Protection Bill to expand the state ban on mining and stop a proposal by Twin Metals mining.
+Feist also carried the Student Data Privacy Act, which would increase protections for students from disproportionate disciplinary action.
+She authored a bill to increase funding for homeless shelters in Hennepin County and introduced the Boundary Waters Permanent Protection Bill to expand the state ban on mining and stop a Twin Metals mining proposal.